 Any product of commerce, which is traded on an authorized platform or exchange, is known as a commodity.
-Among the basic features of such commodity, are transferable values, something which can be bought or sold and which is produced and used as a subject of banter resale.
+Among the basic features of such commodity, are transferable values, something which can be bought or sold and which is produced and used as a subject of barter resale.
 It includes all kind of goods.
 Indian forward contract (Regulation) Act 1952 defines “goods” every kind of movable property other than actionable claims, money, and securities.
-It can also be termed as a group of assets/goods that are important in day to day life.
-Such as food, energy or metals commodity standing in India started way back in time.
-But foreign invasion and rule, natural calamities and various government policies and amendments were the major reason for the discouragement of commodity trading.
+It can also be termed as a group of assets/goods that are important in day to day life.such as food, energy or metals.
+Commodity standing in India started way back in time, but foreign invasion and rule, natural calamities and various government policies and amendments were the major reason for the discouragement of commodity trading.
 Today, even though there are options like stock market/share market etc., commodity trading has regained its importance.

-In 2015, the regulatory body of commodity trading FMC (Forward market commission) was merged with SEB (Security exchange commission) was merged with SEB (Security exchange board of India).
-Commodity trading in these exchanges requires standard equipment’s as per the instructions and uniform guidelines so that the trader can be executed without visual inspection.
+In 2015, the regulatory body of commodity trading FMC (Forward market commission) was merged with SEB (Security exchange commission) was merged with SEBI (Security exchange board of India).
+Commodity trading in these exchanges requires standard agreements as per the instructions and uniform guidelines so that the trades can be executed without visual inspection.
 The commodities are mainly classified into the following types.

 - Metals – Silver, Gold, Platinum, and copper.